 You may also try much more structured mindfulness exercises, such as:

 Body scan meditation.
 Lie on your back.
 With legs extended, arms at your sides, palms facing up, slowly and deliberately focus your attention on each part of your body.
 Do this in order, from head to toes or toe to head.
 Be aware of any emotions, thoughts, or sensations associated with each body part.

 Sitting meditation.
 Sit comfortably with your feet flat on the floor, hands on your lap, and your back straight.
 Focus on your breath moving in and out of your body, as you breathe through your nose.
 If thoughts or physical sensations interrupt your meditation, note the experience before returning your focus to your breath.

 Walking meditation.
 Find a quiet place about 10 to 20 feet in length.
 Begin to walk slowly and focus on the experience of it.
 Be aware of the sensation of standing and the subtle movements that help keep your balance.
 When you reach the end of your path, turn and then continue walking, maintaining an awareness of your sensations.

 The beauty of mindfulness is that it can be practiced any time, anywhere.
 You can be at work, at home, or even socializing with friends and family.
 All you have to do is bring your attention back to the present moment, grounding yourself with your breath and paying attention to the sounds, scents, and activities happening around you.

-If you’re interested in trying a more structured mindfulness exercise, like sitting meditation, it helps to find a space where you can be alone, without distraction or interruption.
-Many people practice this type of structured mindfulness practice in the early morning before starting their daily routine.
+If you’re interested in trying a very structured mindfulness exercise, like sitting meditation, it helps to find a space where you can be alone, without distraction or interruption.
+Many people practice structured mindfulness practice of this type in the early morning before starting their daily routine.

 You can choose how often and how long you practice mindfulness, but most people find the more they do it, the more benefits they experience.
 You may start to notice things you didn’t before, learn to master your racing thoughts, or perhaps feel happier and more at peace.